JPMorgan Chase CEO Jamie Dimon isn’t a fan of ‘Bidenomics’ | KRDO

 But if Dimon had the opportunity to shape the country’s economic policy he said he’d institute free-enterprise “growth policies.”

-The county hasn’t been expanding as much as it should over the past two decades in part because of bad policies with regard to immigration, taxation, healthcare and housing, Dimon said.
+The country hasn’t been expanding as much as it should over the past two decades in part because of bad policies with regard to immigration, taxation, healthcare and housing, Dimon said.

 At least for now, though, the “big storm clouds” Dimon warned about last year only “partially hit,” he said.
 But he isn’t ruling out a recession in the next six months.